 Tell us the origin story of SheerID – what problem were you trying to solve and why?

 My father-in-law is a military veteran and my wife is an elementary school teacher.
 They regularly received offers from brands stating “thank you for your service” or “thank you for what you do in the community”.
-I quickly learned that brands were also extending offers to members of numerous other consumer tribes, such as college students, corporate employees, and seniors, to name just a few.
+I quickly learned that brands were also extending offers to members of numerous other consumer communities, such as college students, corporate employees, and seniors, to name just a few.

 However, as my co-founder and I discovered, these programs were full of friction and fraud.
 For instance, before my wife could redeem a special offer for teachers, cashiers would often ask her to show a pay stub from the school to prove she was a teacher.
-And, what we learned from speaking with brands is that, despite their best efforts to verify that a shopper was part of a particular consumer tribe, many people were gaming the system.
+And, what we learned from speaking with brands is that, despite their best efforts to verify that a shopper was part of a particular consumer community, many people were gaming the system.
 Picture the “forever student” who redeems a student offer by flashing a decades-old student ID to the cashier or typing a .edu address online.

 So my co-founder and I built a digital verification platform that connected real-time to authoritative data sources.
 Now, when someone signs up for a Spotify student subscription, they simply type in a few pieces of information about themselves in an online form and our software immediately checks the office of the registrar at their school.
 Over the past decade, we have established partnerships with every college and university in the United States and a growing number abroad.
 We also have access to a number of military databases, such as those from the Department of Defense, to verify current military status.